-The chart opposite ranks the fund within the Scheme based on our estimate of their level of exposure to each Risk Category listed in the climate-related risks and opportunities tables above.
+The chart below ranks the funds within the Scheme based on our estimate of their level of exposure to each Risk Category listed in the climate-related risks and opportunities tables above.
 These are ranked as low, medium, or high.

 This exposure is based on the level of financial impact that each Risk Category could have under the highest risk (worst case) scenario - for physical risks, that is the NGFS - Hot House World - Current Policies scenario, and for transition risks, that is the NGFS - Orderly - Net Zero by 2050 scenario.
-The financial impact of each of these risk categories for the fund falls below the level of material financial impact, which we have defined as a loss of value of more than 20%.
+With the exception of the AMP Emerging Markets Fund (in relation to the transition policy and reputation risk categories), the financial impact of each of these risk categories for each fund falls below the level of material financial impact, which we have defined as a loss of value of more than 20%.

 This estimate is supported by our analysis using the Aladdin Climate tool.
-Further information on the Aladdin Climate tool in relation to the methods used to estimate the level of exposure, is in Appendix 5.2.
+Further information on the Aladdin Climate tool in relation to the methods used to estimate the level of exposure, is in Appendix 5.3.